Online MBA Program in Statistics

 - Meeting with managers to recommend solutions

-- Analyzing past and current sales trends to determine brand image, sales, customer satisfaction, and demand
+- Analyzing past and current sales trends to determine the brand image, sales, customer satisfaction, and demand

-- Conducting research on the advertising campaign and products of direct competitors
+- Researching the advertising campaign and products of direct competitors

 - Determining the best target audience and pricing to maximize sales

 As of May 2018, marketing managers earned an average of $147,249 annually.
-Job availability for this role is expected to grow 10% by the year 2026, which is above average.
+Job availability for this role is expected to grow by 10% by 2026, above average.

 Market Research Analyst